pranitbauva1997/pranitbauva1997/README.md

 technology companies deliver and process real-time webhooks reliably with great concern for security and privacy.
-While working at Setu, I discovered sending and processing webhooks to be a painful exercise which is a crucial component of our systems to deliver information to customers and wished that this would be taken cared of by someone else.
+While working at Setu, I discovered sending and processing webhooks to be a painful exercise which is a crucial component of Setu's systems to deliver information to customers and wished that this would be taken cared of by someone else.
 I now help such companies to focus on building their core competitive advantage and outsource webhooks parts to Nirah.